School Program Registration Opens Feb 3rd, 2026 at 10am

 How are people, water, and the forest connected?

 This full-day and curriculum-aligned program is specifically designed for Grade 3 classes, including split-grade classes (2/3 and 3/4).
-Students will embark on an experiential journey that explores past, present and emerging stories of the Comox Lake Watershed.
-While playing games, listening to stories, and paddling our Big Canoes, students will engage in place-based learning about local landforms, timelines, biodiversity, and the interconnectedness of living beings.
-We will pay special attention to the importance of Indigenous perspectives, knowledge, and oral history.
-The practice of gratitude and respect, and the First People Principles of Learning will be central pillars that guide our day.
-This program also aligns well with the Connected by Water Inquiry Units developed by the CVRD.
+Students will embark on a journey in our “voyager style” big canoes to explore the past and present stories of the Comox Lake Watershed by learning about the fundamentals of a watershed and drawing on Indigenous oral history, the Legend of Queneesh.
+This program aligns well with the Connected by Water Inquiry Units developed by the CVRD.

 Our two 29′ voyageur-style “Big Canoes” are lashed together to form a single, large, stable, outrigger-style watercraft where your students can easily interact and work together to paddle on Comox Lake.
-All levels of experience are welcome.
-All safety and paddling equipment, as well as a brief paddling lesson, will be provided by LPS educators who are trained to skipper these canoes.
-Program runs from 9:15 AM until 1:45 PM.
+No prior canoe experience is required.
+All levels of experience and paddling ability are welcome.
+LPS staff are trained canoe skippers and will provide a brief paddling lesson along with all safety and paddling equipment.
+This program runs from 9:15 AM until 1:45 PM.

 Please Note: Due to the capacity of the canoes, this program requires a minimum of 10 and maximum of 26 participants (including adults).
 Please get in touch if your class exceeds these limits.
 LPS educators have final say on activity choices/canoe route based on weather, group dynamics, and other factors.
 If canoeing is not an option (due to high winds), we will switch to our alternative watershed program which will take place in the forest and along the lakeshore.